 After devoting 28 years to music, I’m excited to be involved in social justice advocacy, mental health, and community support.
-I’m passionate about using my lived experience as a trans Jewish immigrant with disabilities (among other things) and my training as a researcher and peer counselor to serve marginalized communities.
+I’m passionate about using my lived experience as a transgender Jewish immigrant with disabilities (among other things) and my training as a researcher and counselor to serve marginalized communities.
 I've recently joined the (amazing) SF LGBT Center as a Youth Host Homes Case Manager where I get to connect sexual and gender diverse folks ages 16-24 with host homes, resources, and the broader LGBTQ+ communities.
-Before that, I worked as a mental health counselor with the Progress House, after a brief (and amazing) time with the San Francisco Community Health Center.
+Before that, I worked as a mental health counselor with the Progress House, after a brief (and amazing!) time with the San Francisco Community Health Center.
 I'm also involved as a volunteer with ACLU Northern California, Sexual and Gender Minority Health Equity Lab at UC San Francisco, The Pride Study, Alliance Health Project and UCSF's No One Dies Alone program.

 I’m honored to have been the first openly transgender musician in a major American orchestra and I look forward to the day when it’s nothing unusual, in any space.
 I’m really grateful for the amazing people I got to meet and the opportunities the world of music has afforded me, and I hope this next chapter is just as fruitful.

 If you’re curious what I did as a musician, here’s a little more of the story.